Leonxx11/Leonxx11.github.io/README.md

 PL:
-To jest strona z dowodami na serwer minecraft, niepowiązana z Polską Prokuraturą Krajową.
+To jest strona z dowodami na serwer minecraft.
 EN:
-This is a page with evidence for a minecraft server, not affliated with Polish National Prosecutor Office.
+This is a page with evidence for a minecraft server.